Çayönü: Origins

-In a 2022 genetic study, the population of Çayönü (8300-7500 BCE) was analyzed as a representative of the earliest known hunter-gatherer sedentary populations who built the monumental structure of Gobekli Tepe and domesticated various plants and animals, such as the einkorn, emmer, sheep, goats, pigs and cattles in Upper Mesopotamian.
+In a 2022 genetic study, the population of Çayönü (8300-7500 BC) was analyzed as a representative of the earliest known hunter-gatherer sedentary populations who built the monumental structure of Gobekli Tepe and domesticated various plants and animals, such as the einkorn, emmer, sheep, goats, pigs and cattles in Upper Mesopotamian.
 The Çayönü population was shown to be genetically diverse, carrying both western and eastern Fertile Crescent ancestry, and best modelled by an ancestry combining about 48% Anatolian Epipaleolithic, 33% Central Zagros Neolithic and 19% South Levant Neolithic components.

 Diffusion

-Human samples from Çayönü dated to circa 8300-7500 BC were also part of a recent 2025 genetic study, as members of a Mesopotamia_Neolithic cluster (together with Boncuklu Tarla and Nemrik 9 samples).
-In this study, the Mesopotamia Neolithic cluster appeared as a major ancestry of several Levantine and Egyptian Bronze Age individuals, particularly from Ebla, Ashkalon, Baq'ah and Nuwayrat.
+Human samples from Çayönü dated to around 8300-7500 BC were also part of a recent 2025 genetic study, as members of a Mesopotamia Neolithic cluster (together with Boncuklu Tarla and Nemrik 9 samples).
+In this study, the Mesopotamia Neolithic cluster appeared as a major ancestry of several Levantine and Egyptian Bronze Age individuals, particularly from Ebla, Ashkalon, Baq'ah, and Nuwayrat.